 When starting your own business, you should avoid the Christopher Columbus approach.
 When he set out on his journey he didn’t know where he was going.
 He didn’t know where he was when he arrived.
 And when he got back, he didn’t know where he had been.

-Research has shown that over 50% of businesses that start without a business plan fail within the first two years.
+The answer is to prepare a business plan.
+In fact, research has shown that over 50% of businesses that start without a business plan fail within the first two years.